-Brokers and their agents collect personal information for a variety of reasons.
-They may collect:
+Brokers and agents collect personal information for a variety of reasons, including:

-- · Social Security numbers in order to perform credit checks on renters or to complete a short sale transaction; - Bank account information and Social Security numbers contained in mortgage documents and closing statements;

-- Personal checks given as earnest money; - Credit card information to make various payments for inspections or appraisals; or - Driver's license numbers as a safety precaution when agents leave the office with a new client for the first time.
+- Social Security numbers in order to perform credit checks on renters or to complete a short sale transaction; - Bank account information and Social Security numbers contained in mortgage documents and closing statements; - Personal checks given as earnest money; - Credit card information to make various payments for inspections or appraisals; or - Drivers' license numbers as a safety precaution when agents leave the office with a new client for the first time.

-Oftentimes, this personal information is collected because the agent is trying to be helpful to his client.
-But, in reality, the agent may be helping himself and his broker to some legal risk.
+Often, this personal information is collected because the agent is trying to help a client, but in reality, the agent may be helping himself and his broker to legal risk.